wvlet/airframe/README.md

 - [MacWire](https://github.com/adamw/macwire) is a compile-time dependency injection library for Scala using `wire[A]` syntax.
 MacWire ensures all binding types are available at compile time, so if some dependency is missing, it will be shown as a compile error.
 That is a major advantage of MacWire.
 On the other hand it sacrifices dynamic binding; For example, we cannot switch the implementation of `wire[A]` to `class AImpl(d1:D1, d2:D2, d3:D3) extends A`, because we cannot statically resolve dependencies to AImpl, D1, D2, and D3 at compile time.

 - [Dagger2](https://github.com/google/dagger) is also a compile-time dependency injection library for Java and Android.
 Google needed binding hundreds of modules, but Guice only resolves these dependencies at runtime, so binding failures can be found later when the application is running.
 To resolve this, Dagger2 tries to generate dependency injection code at compile time.
-[This document](https://google.github.io/dagger/users-guide) describes the background.
+[This document](https://google.github.io/dagger/users-guide) is a good read to understand the background of why compile-time DI was necessary.

 Both of MacWire and Dagger2 requires all of the dependencies should be found in the same scope.
 There are pros and cons in this approach; One of the usage example I found is [Guardian](https://github.com/guardian/frontend)'s [frontend code](https://github.com/guardian/frontend/blob/06b94f88593e68682fb2a03c6d878947f8472d44/admin/app/controllers/AdminControllers.scala); Because of the requirement of compile-time DI, we need to enumerate all of the dependencies within the scope and the code size becomes quite huge.
-In runtime DI, we don't need to list all dependencies in the scope since these can be found in DI module or a design in Airframe.
+In runtime DI, we don't need to list all dependencies in the scope since these can be found at runtime.

 ## Summary